 Traditional Tirol Eats

-The two best traditional establishments include Weisses Rössl, the oldest restaurant in the city that dates back to 1509 or Stiftskeller, which is set within an old monastery.
+The two best traditional establishments include Weisses Rössl, the oldest restaurant in the city that dates back to 1509 and Stiftskeller, which is set within an old monastery.

-The distinctive castle-like building, with Austrian flag coloured window shutters in the Ottoberg, one of Innsbruck’s revered long0standing restaurants serving traditional Austrian cuisine.
+The distinctive castle-like building, with Austrian flag-coloured window shutters in the Ottoberg, is one of Innsbruck’s revered long-standing restaurants serving traditional Austrian cuisine.